bonomali/doc-tier2-sponsors/README.md

-The Works Search Ltd | Tier 2 (A rating) Tier 2 General The Workshop Technologies Ltd | Tier 2 (A rating) Tier 2 General The World Federation of Exchanges Limited | Tier 2 (A rating) Tier 2 General The Worlds Larder Limited Wanstead | Londond | Tier 2 (A rating) Tier 2 General The Yard Creative Limited | Tier 2 (A rating) Tier 2 General The Yomiuri Shimbun | Tier 2 (A rating) Tier 2 General The Young Foundation | Tier 2 (A rating) Tier 2 General
+The Works Search Ltd | Tier 2 (A rating) Tier 2 General The Workshop Technologies Ltd | Tier 2 (A rating) Tier 2 General The World Federation of Exchanges Limited | Tier 2 (A rating) Tier 2 General The Worlds Larder Limited Wanstead | Tier 2 (A rating) Tier 2 General The Yard Creative Limited | Tier 2 (A rating) Tier 2 General The Yomiuri Shimbun | Tier 2 (A rating) Tier 2 General The Young Foundation | Tier 2 (A rating) Tier 2 General